Introduction to EHR Technology

 Secure Patient Portal

-Both doctors and patients increasingly rely on patient portals for easy, round-the-clock communication and access to critical health information.
+Both doctors and patients increasingly rely on patient portals for easy, round-the-clock communication and secure access to critical health information.
 Whether checking health records, dictating notes, or managing appointments, the portal should be accessible via multiple devices and network types, from ethernet to wireless routers, without compromising internet speed and data security.

 Data Security and Privacy Compliance